ORCA Opportunity Youth Program

 What's Happening Now?

 Free youth fares have begun!
-Riders 18 and younger can take transit on services run by King County Metro, King County Water Taxi, Seattle Streetcar, Sound Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit, and Via to Transit for free.
+Riders 18 and younger can take transit on services run by King County Metro, King County Water Taxi, Seattle Streetcar, Sound Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit, Seattle Monorail, Washington State Ferries, and Metro Flex (formely Via to Transit) for free.

-Washington State Ferries will adopt free youth fares for vehicle passengers and those walking-on beginning October 1, 2022.
-Youth will need to tap on with their ORCA Youth card or ask for a youth ticket at the ticket booth as youth tickets will no longer be available at self-serve kiosks and online.
+Washington State Ferries have adopted free youth fares for vehicle passengers and those walking on.
+Youth will need to tap on with their ORCA Youth card or ask for a youth ticket at the ticket booth (youth tickets will no longer be available at self-serve kiosks or online).
 Drivers 18 and younger will be required to pay the adult vehicle and driver fare.

 What is the ORCA Youth Program?